RosettaCommons/documentation/internal_documentation/Rosetta-GPU-conversation-transcription.md

 The thing that perplexes me is that I have worked with many such graduate students / research scientists and every single one of them has given up without having gotten a single term working on the GPU.

 (And I might grumble a bit that I have invested a lot of time in trying to train these graduate students on how Rosetta works, and that time investment paid no dividends)

+_____

+Luki's additions:

+* GPUs are best at small, simple kernels.
+A kernel basically replaces a code block with couple nested loops, and executes those in parallel.
+This works best if there are 10K+ data points (outer loop iterations) and the whole kernel takes like 50-500 ms to execute -- not 1 ms and not 10 seconds.
+For too short run times, the data transfer overhead will kill any performance gains (mostly due to latency).
+Long running kernels generally imply more code, and that's hard to troubleshoot and optimize.

+* Use the off-the-shelf GPU acceleration libraries (FFT, BLAS, RAND, SOLVER...) where appropriate.
+The vendor did the hard work of optimizing the routines, and they know their hardware and its limitations better than you.

+* If you're tying to do more complicated stuff on the GPU yourself, you're probably doing it wrong.
+My opinion.
+The code becomes hard to maintain and optimize.

+* As such, I personally do not think we need support for virtual functions and all the fancy C++ stuff on the GPU.
+It's too complicated.
+You really need simple code that works on simple arrays, and not linked lists, etc.